paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-015-caribbean-basin-economic-recovery.md

 #### Effective Date of 2002 Amendments
 Pub.
 L. 107–210, div.
 C, title XXXI, § 3107(b), Aug.
 6, 2002, 116 Stat.
 1038, provided that: “The amendment made by subsection (a)(3) [amending this section] shall take effect on October 1, 2002.”

 Pub.
 L. 107–206, title III, § 3001(c), Aug.
 2, 2002, 116 Stat.
-910, provided that: “Subsection (b) [enacting provisions set out as a note under [section 3203 of this title](./chapter-020-andean-trade-preference.md#section-3203)] and the amendments made by subsection (a) [amending this section] shall take effect— “(1) 90 days after the date of the enactment of this Act [Aug.
+910, provided that: “Subsection (b) [enacting provisions set out as a note under [section 3203 of this title](./chapter-020-andean-trade-preference.md#section-3203)] and the amendments made by subsection (a) [amending this section] shall take effect—“(1) 90 days after the date of the enactment of this Act [Aug.
 2, 2002], or “(2) September 1, 2002, whichever occurs first.”

 #### Effective Date of 1994 Amendment
 Amendment by Pub.
 L. 103–465 effective on the date of entry into force of the WTO Agreement with respect to the United States [Jan.
 1, 1995], except as otherwise provided, see section 451 of Pub.
 L. 103–465, set out as an Effective Date note under [section 3601 of this title](./chapter-022-uruguay-round-trade-agreements.md#section-3601).